lsst-dm/dmtn-205/index.rst

 - *[REC-MET-001] For metrics that can be associated with a Butler dataId, the metrics should be persisted using the Data Butler as the source of truth.
 The dataId associated with the metric should use the full granularity.*
 - *[REC-MET-002] Any system that uses Butler data to derive metrics should persist them in the Butler provided that the metrics are associable with a Data ID.*

-This is already implemented and in regular use in the ``faro`` package in particular, and is currently the only way that metrics derived from butler data are initially stored.
+This is already implemented and in regular use in the ``faro`` and ``analysis_tools`` packages, and is currently the only way that metrics derived from butler data are initially stored.
-It is arguable whether the butler datasets are considered the source of truth after upload to SQuaSH.
+It is arguable whether the butler datasets are considered the source of truth after upload to SQuaSH (:cite:`SQR-008`).
+:cite:`DMTN-203` will explore these details more fully.

 - *[REC-MET-003] When lsst.verify.Job objects are exported, the exported object should include the needed information (run collection and dataId) to associate with the source of truth metric persisted with the Data Butler.*